I hate to break it to you, but travel this summer is almost over. Don't cry because it's ending, though. Smile about your summer 2024 trips instead.

-When you’re booking almost a year out, that incredible treehouse-style Airbnb, that hotel suite, or that glamping tent you’ve been eyeing are all still available.
+When you're booking almost a year out, that incredible treehouse-style Airbnb, swanky hotel suite, or glamping tent you've been eyeing are all still available.

-Like the business or first class airplane seat you wanted to get first dibs on, the same goes for hotel and lodging availability.
+Like the business or first class airplane seat you wanted first dibs on, the same goes for hotel and lodging availability.
 If you book far in advance, you're more likely to get your first pick.

 This is especially useful for Airbnbs.
-One-plus year out, the map of Airbnbs in almost every city is going to be full of options, including all of the best ones.
-Plus, many Airbnb hosts offer early bird discounts to try and get their homes locked in way ahead of time – and more and more offer generous Airbnb cancellation policies that allow you to lock something in now and cancel free later on, if plans change.
+A year (or more!) out, the map of Airbnbs in almost every city is going to be full of options, including the best ones.
+Plus, many Airbnb hosts offer early bird discounts to try and get their homes locked in way ahead of time – and more and more offer generous Airbnb cancellation policies that allow you to lock something in now and cancel free later on if plans change.
 It helps you book a cheaper rate and gives them a little cost certainty.

 The prices are lower and the dates of availability are wide open.
 You can have almost any day (or days) you want!

-The logistical reasons to book your 2023 summer travel are obvious.
-You’re getting first bite at the best flight deals, the best award space, and the best hotel availability, too.
+The logistical reasons to book your 2024 summer travel are obvious.
+You're getting first shot at the best flight deals, the best award space, and the best hotel availability, too.

 Take your time and plan the trip you want, not the trip you end up with when you have to rush.

 If you've read everything here and are itching to start booking your summer 2024 travel … well, just be careful.
 I have a few tips as you get going.